bgw/bdw-ucode-update-tool/README.md

 ## Windows

-Before starting update microcode, [please read this][win-driver].
+Some motherboard manufacturers are now distributing UEFI updates with this microcode update.
+Check with your motherboard manufacturer first to see if a UEFI update is available containing the `0x13` microcode update for Broadwell.
+If it's available, you should use that instead.

-1. Download file from [the VMware site][win-driver] and extract the files contained within the zip.
+1. Download the microcode update driver from [VMware's website][win-driver] and extract the files contained within the zip.
+Make sure to read and understand the information on that page.

 2. Download [`microcode_amd.bin`][] and [`microcode_amd_fam15h.bin`][] and
     place them in the same directory as where the files from step 1 were placed.